schmittnieto/schmittnieto.github.io/_posts/2025-08-09-awesome-azure-local.md

 - Includes reliability improvements and general bug fixes across platform operations.

 #### Known issues
-- Microsoft lists **no known issues specific to version 2608** in the current release notes.
+- Microsoft lists **no known issues specific to version 2609** in the current release notes.

 #### Fixed issues
-- Microsoft lists **no fixed issues specific to version 2608** in the current release notes.
+- Fixed an issue where `az stack-hci-vm stop` failed on clusters earlier than version 2604 with a "Cannot do StopGraceful power operation on a Running VM" error.
+- Fixed an issue where some clusters were billed for Azure Machine Configuration, a capability that should be free for Azure Local customers.
-- See the [Azure Local 2608 known issues](https://learn.microsoft.com/en-us/azure/azure-local/known-issues?view=azloc-2608&wt.mc_id=MVP_579217#known-issues-for-version-2608) release notes for the official list.
+- See the [Azure Local 2609 known issues](https://learn.microsoft.com/en-us/azure/azure-local/known-issues?view=azloc-2609&wt.mc_id=MVP_579217#known-issues-for-version-2609) release notes for the official list.

 ### Azure Local